SONG: Self-Organizing Neural Graphs: Self-organizing neural graphs

 \section{Self-organizing neural graphs}

-Self-Organizing Neural Graphs (SONGs) are a special type of decision graphs with two alternative sets of edges between the nodes.
-To better explain the method, we first define the abstract structure of this special type of graph that we call Soft Binary Directed Graph (\sbdg{}), and then we define SONG as the implementation of this abstract structure. \sbdg{} is considered binary because there are two alternative sets of edges, and soft because those sets are combined depending on the input, resulting in one target set of edges.
-In the remaining part of the section, we describe how to use SONGs as a decision model, present method limitations, and show how to overcome them with additional regularizers.
+To adequately describe the Self-Organizing Neural Graph (SONG), we first define a more abstract structure that we call Soft Binary Directed Graph (\sbdg{}). \sbdg{} is considered binary because there are two alternative sets of edges, and soft because those sets are combined into one target set of edges depending on the input.
+Then, based on \sbdg{}, we define SONG and describe how to use them as a decision model.
+Finally, we present method limitations and show how to overcome them with additional regularizers.
 The below definitions correspond to single-label classification for the clarity of description.
 However, they could be easily extended to other tasks, like multi-label classification or regression.